mariusz-schimke/GiGraph/README.md

 ### Node groups

 When adding nodes to a graph, subgraph, or cluster, you can use a node group, which has a shared list of attributes for all the nodes within it.
 To do it, use one of the overloads of the *AddGroup* method on a node collection.
-This way you can generate a more concise DOT output if that's necessary (otherwise you can just add nodes in the standard way, one by one).
+This way you can generate more concise DOT output if that's necessary (otherwise you can just add nodes in the standard way, one by one).

 ```c#
 graph.Nodes.AddGroup